82deutschmark/Spy-Story1/README.md

 ## Character Universe

-The story universe centers around whatever is defined in the story_maker.py
+The story universe is set in a high-stakes, sexy dramatic international spy network in the year 2070.
+The world is in a state of emergency with charismatic but incompetent protagonists who are more interested in partying and romance than saving the world.

 ## Known Issues and Future Improvements

+- **PayPal Integration**: Complete payment processing for diamond purchases
 - **UI/UX Refinements**: Further improve the user interface for character selection
 - **Performance Optimization**: Enhance loading times for story generation
 - **Mobile Responsiveness**: Improve the mobile experience
+- **Achievement System**: Implement unlockable achievements for players

 ## Credits